org-acidburn0zzz/enterprise-utility-suite/README.md

 You can download the latest source from GitHub: https://github.com/blackducksoftware/enterprise-utility-suite.

-You can pull the binary from BinTray via Maven: https://bintray.com/bds/tools/enterprise-utility-suite/view
+You can pull the binary from GitHub at: https://github.com/blackducksoftware/enterprise-utility-suite/releases

 ## Documentation